An Optimal Algorithm for Finding Champions in Tournament Graphs: Introduction

 \section{Introduction}

-The identification of the most relevant results is a crucial task in many Information Retrieval applications including conversational IR~\cite{DBLP:conf/cikm/Maarek18}, advertising, machine translation, question answering, recommender systems~\cite{DBLP:journals/tois/HerlockerKTR04}, etc. An example are recent conversational assistants such as Siri, Google Assistant, and Alexa, which are becoming very popular.
-These devices exploit a new way of interaction where the user conversate with the device by asking a question and the device interactively provides her the most relevant answer.
-The identification of the most relevant result undergo a ranking task.
-State-of-the-art solutions for ranking leverage ad-hoc machine learning techniques, known as Learning-to-Rank~\cite{DBLP:journals/ftir/Liu09}, to score the candidate results and select the top-$1$ achieving the highest relevance score.

-The retrieval of the most relevant result can be addressed in two different ways: \textit{i}) by exploiting state-of-the-art Learning-to-Rank techniques such as \lmart~\cite{DBLP:journals/ir/WuBSG10}, which are based on univariate scoring functions that individually score one candidate result at a time, to select the candidate achieving the highest score; \textit{ii}) by employing pairwise Learning-to-Rank techniques such as \dbert{} \cite{DBLP:journals/corr/abs-1901-04085}, which are based on bivariate scoring functions that score a pair of candidate results at a time, e.g., a binary judgment stating which of the results is more relevant, to select the candidate achieving the highest sum of pairwise scores of an all-vs-all tournament.

-While the former approach exploits only the information of a single result at a time for computing the ranking score, the latter approach is potentially more powerful because it exploits the information of two candidates at a time for computing the outcome of the tournament.
-However, the latter approach is more expensive than the former one as it performs a quadratic number of comparisons to score all pairs of candidate results, thus making pairwise approaches unappealing in scenarios with tight time constraints.

-In this article, we investigate efficient algorithms to reduce the number of time-consuming comparisons in tournaments.
-In detail, we map the task of identifying the most relevant result to the task of efficiently finding a winner of the round-robin tournament.
-A round-robin tournament among $n$ results, where each result is compared to all others, can be modeled by a \emph{tournament graph} of $n$ nodes.
-A tournament graph is an oriented complete graph $T = \left(V, E \right)$~\cite{GS:reid2013tournaments}.
-The orientation of an arc in $E$ tells the winner of the comparison, namely, we have the arc $(u, v) \in E$ iff $u$ beats $v$ in their match.
-We address the problem of finding a champion of the tournament, also known as \textit{Copeland winner}~\cite{GS:copeland1951reasonable}, which is a vertex in $V$ with the maximum out-degree, i.e., a result that wins the highest number of matches.
-Our goal is to find a champion by minimizing the number of {\em arc lookup}s, namely, the number of comparisons to perform.
+A \emph{tournament graph} is a complete directed graph $T = \left(V, E \right)$, where $V$ and $E$ are the sets of nodes and arcs, respectively~\cite{GS:reid2013tournaments}.
+The tournament graph can be used to model a round-robin tournament between $n$ players, where each player plays a match with any other player.
+The orientation of an arc tells the winner of the match, i.e., we have the arc $(u, v) \in E$ iff $u$ beats $v$ in their match.
+In the following, we call \emph{arc lookup} or \emph{arc unfold} the operation of looking at the direction of an arc between two nodes.

+We address the problem of finding a champion of the tournament, also known as \textit{Copeland winner}~\cite{GS:copeland1951reasonable}, which is a vertex in $V$ with the maximum out-degree, i.e., a player that wins the highest number of matches.
+Our goal is to find a champion by minimizing the number of arc lookups, i.e., the number of matches played.
+Note that a tournament graph may have more than one champion.
+In this case, we aim at finding any of them, even if all the proposed algorithms are able to find all of them without increasing the complexity.